 Data Feeds and Proxies

 Without proper data, any backtest is bound to fail.
 We receive most of our data from Norgate, an Australian provider of high-quality daily data.
 We collect these data after the markets closed and are dependent on Norgate's update schedule.
 To provide you with updated portfolio allocations as early as possible, we can't wait for all data to be final.
-Instead, we use the Interim 3 release for equities and the Final release for economic and world indices.
+Instead, we use the Interim 2 release for U.S. equities and U.S. indices, and the Final release for economic data and world indices.

 A few of the more nichey economic data we source from FRED.
 Economic data often do not align with market days of U.S. stock exchanges.
 Also, the sampling intervals are often different, e.g., weekly or monthly.
 We resample these, without interpolation, to align with U.S. market days.
 Further, some economic data have a publication lag.
 We aim to account for this lag by delaying the data accordingly in our simulations.